ibmresilient/resilient-python-api/docs/_templates/autosummary/class.rst

    {% block methods %}
    {% block attributes %}
    {% if attributes %}
-   ..
-HACK -- the point here is that we don't want this to appear in the output, but the autosummary should still generate the pages.
       .. autosummary::
          :toctree:
       {% for item in all_attributes %}